-To be honest, I kind of felt like shit by then end of the week in LA.
+To be honest, I kind of felt like shit by the end of the week in LA.

-I feel like there’s this stigma against gluten-free eaters.
-Like it’s just a trend and only brainwashed idiots follow it.
-When it reality, even if you’re not celiac, there’s an extensive amount of evidence that gluten is harmful or at the very least difficult to digest – even without celiac.
+I feel like there’s this stigma against gluten-free eaters – like it’s just a trend and only brainwashed idiots follow it.
+When in reality, even if you’re not celiac, there’s an extensive amount of evidence that gluten is harmful or at the very least difficult to digest – even without celiac.

 So when I sat down at The Draycott and told the waiter, “Just to let you know, I’m celiac.”
 And he said, “I have no idea what that is but okay.”
 I didn’t exactly feel comfortable eating there.